-A strategy list from the Refuge Lands Geographic Information System (RLGIS, USFWS 2010) served as foundation for a compiled list of actions (Table SOP-6.1).
+Cost Estimate (calculated) - General cost information is automatically populated using a strategy list from the Refuge Lands Geographic Information System (RLGIS, USFWS 2010) which served as foundation for a compiled list of actions (Table SOP-6.1).
 The RLGIS Actions were modified and fitted with costs from Natural Resources Conservation Service (NRCS) cost-share practices (NRCS 2012, NRCS 2014 a, b).
 Pumping logs, pump specifications, power source fuel use, and an irrigation study served as a basis for the fuel-use based pumping cost estimates (SRS Crisafulli Inc. 2014, University of NE 2011, Henggeler 2012).
 Crop input costs are based on production agriculture cost estimates (Dhuyvetter et al., Dobbins et al. 2012, Duffy 2014, Greer et al. 2012, USDA 2012).
 Estimates for prescribed goat grazing in wetlands and mechanical marsh shredders are derived from Greenfield et al. (2006).
 Costs for chemical control of woody invasive plants based on Rathfon and Ruble (2006) and NRCS (2012).

-All costs estimates are very general and applied to actions with highly variable costs.
-The estimates are not recommended for use in budgeting purposes, cost benefit analysis, or other purposes requiring increased accuracy.
-Cooperator generated cost estimates should be used in these situations and included in the site-specific survey protocol.
-In a decision support context, the costs will be used to classify actions into high, moderate, or low cost.
+All default cost estimates are generalized and apply to actions with highly variable costs.
+These estimates are not recommended for use in budgeting purposes, cost benefit analysis, or other exercises requiring a high degree of accuracy.